A Review on Deep Learning in UAV Remote Sensing: Deep Neural Networks Overview

 \section{Deep Neural Networks Overview}

-DNNs are based on neural networks which are composed of neurons (or units) with certain activation and parameters that transform input data (e.g., UAV remote-sensing image) to outputs (e.g., land use and land cover maps) while progressively learning higher-level features \citep{Ma2019,Schmidhuber2015}.
+DNNs are based on neural networks which are composed of neurons (or units) with certain activations and parameters that transform input data (e.g., UAV remote sensing image) to outputs (e.g., land use and land cover maps) while progressively learning higher-level features \citep{Ma2019,Schmidhuber2015}.
 This progressive feature learning occurs, among others, on layers between the input and the output, which are referred to as hidden layers \citep{Ma2019}.
 DNNs are considered as a DL method in their most traditional form (i.e. with 2 or more hidden layers).
 Their concept, based on an Artificial Intelligence (AI) modeled after the biological neurons' connections, exists since the 1950s.
 But only later, with advances in computer hardware and the availability of a high number of labeled examples, its interest has resurged in major scientific fields.
 In the remote sensing community, the interest in DL algorithms has been gaining attention since mid 2010s decade, specifically because these algorithms achieved significant success at digital image processing tasks \citep{Ma2019,Khan2020}.

-A DNN works similarly to an ANN, in a sense that it, when as a supervised algorithm, uses a given number of input features to be trained, and that these features observations are combined through multiple operations, where a final layer is used to return the desired prediction.
+A DNN works similarly to an ANN, when as a supervised algorithm, uses a given number of input features to be trained, and that these feature observations are combined through multiple operations, where a final layer is used to return the desired prediction.
 Still, this explanation does not do much to highlight the differences between traditional ANNs and DNNs.
 LeCun et. al. \citep{Lecun2015}, the paper amongst the most cited articles in DL literature, defines DNN as follows: ``Deep-learning methods are representation-learning methods with multiple levels of representation''.
 Representation-learning is a key concept in DL.
-It allows the DL algorithms to be fed with raw data, usually unstructured data such as images, texts, and videos, to automatically discover representations.
+It allows the DL algorithm to be fed with raw data, usually unstructured data such as images, texts, and videos, to automatically discover representations.